StackVista/helm-charts/README.md

 The test-set for a chart is in the `stable/<chart>/itest` directory.

-You are encouraged to adding more tests when working on the Helm charts ;).
+You are encouraged to add more tests when working on the Helm charts ;).

 ## Chart build scripting